telerik/fiddler-everywhere-docs/security/security-highlights.md

   Sessions saved in the cloud will continue locally through the `.fiddler` folder until explicitly removed.
 Removing the SAZ files from the `./fiddler` folder will remove their presence in the Fiddler Everywhere UI.

-- The only way to recover a deleted session from the **Sessions** list or a deleted SAZ file from the `.fiddler` folder is to download their cloud copy.
+- The only way to recover a deleted session from the save **Sessions** tree or a deleted SAZ file from the `.fiddler` folder is to download their cloud copy.
 Consider using the Fiddler Everywhere clouds saving option as a backup option.

 - Sessions are stored in Fiddler Everywhere cloud space as SAZ files.
 Consider protecting sensitive data by adding password protection for all cloud saves, which adds 256-bit AES encryption.